PO Box 8061 Ward Hill, Bradford MA 01835

 • Purge heating zones (up to 3 zones) = $250.00 per system

-• Service - Maintenance (required every 12-15 years on all heating boilers) - Drain boiler and replace T&P valve ; Thermal expansion tank ; Pressure regulator ; Back-flow prevention device ; Install new circulator pumps (includes up to three pumps).
+• Boiler Service 2 - Maintenance (required every 12-15 years on all heating boilers) - Drain boiler and replace T&P valve ; Thermal expansion tank ; Pressure regulator ; Back-flow prevention device ; Install new circulator pumps.
+Purge and test heating system. = $350.00 (up to two pumps) or $400.00 (three & four pump systems)

 • Thermocouple or thermopile replacement. = $165.00